By DAVID DUPONT

 A couple dozen people were on hand to watch two loads of foam turkeys as they dropped from two drones courtesy of Toledo Aerial Media.
 Most were hoping a bird with their number would fall on or near enough to one of the two bull’s eyes.

-Having two targets with two sets of prizes was one changes for the event.
-Also, in addition to the cash prizes of $1,000, $750, and $500 for each target, there were a half dozen frozen turkeys — no, not dropping for the sky — given away, and four museum swag bags also distributed to winners.
+Having two targets with two sets of prizes was one of the changes for the event.
+Also, in addition to the cash prizes of $1,000, $750, and $500 for each target, there were a half dozen frozen turkeys — no, not dropping from the sky — given away, and four museum swag bags also distributed to winners.

 The top prize winners were: Gaynelle Predmore and Carla Carter.
 Snagging the $750 prizes were Chris Woodyard and Donna Trautman, and the $500 winners were Kristen Hoskins and Emily Derr.